Constraints on Axion-like Particles from the Observation of GRB 221009A by LHAASO: ALP-photon oscillation and Astrophysical environments

-At high energies, the photons from the source can be absorbed by the EBL through the pair production process $\gamma + \gamma_{EBL} \to e^+ + e^-$.
-This absorption leads to a reduction in the photon flux by a factor of $e^{-\tau_{\gamma}}$, where $\tau_\gamma$ is the optical depth. $\tau_\gamma$ depends on the redshift of the source and the distribution of EBL.
-In this study, we adopt the EBL model described in Ref. \cite{Saldana-Lopez:2020qzx}, which can well explain the LHAASO observations \cite{Cao:2023til}.
+At high energies, photons emitted by the source may undergo absorption by the EBL through the pair production process $\gamma + \gamma_{EBL} \to e^+ + e^-$.
+This absorption results in a reduction in the photon flux, quantified by a factor of $e^{-\tau_{\gamma}}$, where $\tau_\gamma$ denotes the optical depth.
+The value of $\tau_\gamma$ relies on the redshift of the source and the distribution of the EBL.
+In this study, we adopt the EBL model detailed in Ref. \cite{Saldana-Lopez:2020qzx} and obtain the optical depth using the \textit{ebltable} package \cite{manuel_meyer_2022_7312062}.
+This EBL model can well explain the LHAASO observations \cite{Cao:2023til}.

 After taking into account the effects described above, the observed photon spectrum on Earth is given by